 What is Campus House?

-Purdue Christian Campus House is a non-denominational church community comprised of undergrad and graduate students, young professionals, and families who desire to follow Jesus and grow in their faith.
-We'd love to come alongside you in the pursuit of an intimate and dynamic relationship with Christ and equip you to live for His Kingdom.
+Purdue Christian Campus House is a non-denominational church community comprised of undergrad & graduate students, young professionals, and families who desire to follow Jesus and grow in their faith.
+Our heart is to be a hospitable, diverse, multi-generational church that cares well for each other and those outside our doors.
+We'd love to come alongside you in pursuing an intimate and dynamic relationship with Christ and equip you to live for His Kingdom.

 Coffee & Supply Co.